TosbackCgusBridge-Bot/CGUs-versions/Ivillage/Privacy Policy.md

 See All Newsletters

 *   Homeandgarden My Best Idea Quick Tips for Getting Party Pretty in a Pinch
-*   Beauty DIY Beautify Hot Vs. Not: The Winner of the Smokey Eye Contest Is...
+*   Beauty DIY Beautify Kelly Bensimon Picks the Best Party Look
 *   Entertainment iVillage 5 Will Jay-Z Join Beyonce at the Super Bowl?
 *   Entertainment Likes or Yikes?
 Uh Oh!
 Which Celeb Does Taylor Swift Fear She'll Drunk Dial?
 *   Global iVoices Why a Failed First Marriage Doesn't Make You a Failure